videoDAC/livepeer-delegator-aragon-app/aragoncli-commands.md

 ```
 dao install <DAO-Address> token-manager --app-init none --environment aragon:rinkeby
-dao apps <DAO-Address> --all --environment aragon:rinkeby
 ```

-> This returns the `<Token-Manager-Proxy-Address>` for use in future commands.
+> This returns the address where the `token-manager` has been installed, which can be used as the `<Token-Manager-Proxy-Address>` in future commands.

 ```
 dao token change-controller <DAO-Token-Address> <Token-Manager-Proxy-Address> --environment aragon:rinkeby
 dao acl create <DAO-Address> <Token-Manager-Proxy-Address> MINT_ROLE <Your-AragonCLI-Address> <Your-AragonCLI-Address> --environment aragon:rinkeby
 dao exec <DAO-Address> <Token-Manager-Proxy-Address> initialize <DAO-Token-Address> true 0 --environment aragon:rinkeby
 dao exec <DAO-Address> <Token-Manager-Proxy-Address> mint <Your-AragonCLI-Address> 1 --environment aragon:rinkeby
-dao install <DAO-Address> voting --app-init-args <DAO-Token-Address> 500000000000000000 250000000000000000 86400 --environment aragon:rinkeby
+dao install <DAO-Address> voting --app-init-args <DAO-Token-Address> 500000000000000000 500000000000000000 86400 --environment aragon:rinkeby
-dao apps <DAO-Address> --all --environment aragon:rinkeby
 ```

-> This returns `<Voting-App-Proxy-Address>` for use in future commands.
+> This displays the proxy address where the `voting` app has been installed, which can be used as the `<Voting-App-Proxy-Address>` in future commands.

 ```
 dao acl create <DAO-Address> <Voting-App-Proxy-Address> CREATE_VOTES_ROLE <Token-Manager-Proxy-Address> <Voting-App-Proxy-Address> --environment aragon:rinkeby